 - Schema theory

 - Levels of processing model

-While it might be enough just to write about the effect, I encourage my students to find a theory or model that can explain the effect.
+If writing about an effect, be sure to find a theory or model that can explain the effect.
 For example, using the dual processing model to explain the anchoring effect or working memory model to explain the Mozart effect (if lyrics vs. no lyrics are tested).

 - Operational Definitions (How to write operational definitions)